BolajiAyodeji/bolajiayodeji.com/content/introducing-css-custom-properties-variables.md

   --color: red;
 }
 ```
-However, adding variables to a selector make them available to **ONLY** its
+However, adding variables to a selector makes them available to **ONLY** their
 children.
 If you add a variable inside a `.container` selector, it’s only going
 to be available to children of `.container` .
 Outside `.container` , the
-variable would not work.
+variable will not work.

 {{% pen id="BbMGqr" %}}

-Even though we set `p` to be red, it works for only `p` tags within `.container` , any `p` outside `.container` would not inherit this style.
+Though we set `p` to be red, it works for only `p` tags within `.container` ,
+any `p` outside `.container` will not inherit this style.

 ### : root